raphaelnsilva/raphaelnsilva/README.md

-Hi, my name is Raphael, I'm 24 years old and I live in Brazil, I'm a Technology student and I love what I do, in my free time, I like to play basketball, I also like listening to music, it helps me stay focused.
-See below some of the technologies I use most when creating my projects.
+**👋🏼 Hi, my name is Raphael, I'm 24 years old and I live in Brazil, I'm a Technology student and I love what I do, in my free time, I like to play basketball 🏀, I also like listening to music 🎵, it helps me stay focused.**
+**See below some of the technologies I use most when creating my projects.**

   ![NODE.JS](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)
   ![REACT.JS](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)